Lonely Is the Night (Air Supply song): Music video

-The video, which features the duo and their band performing the song in front of a crowd, was filmed at the Grand Olympic Auditorium in Los Angeles, California, during the band's United States leg of their Hearts in Motion tour.
-The music video of "One More Chance" also used the same stage design and venue.
+The song's official video, which features the duo and their band performing the song in front of a crowd, was filmed at the Grand Olympic Auditorium in Los Angeles, California, during the band's United States leg of their Hearts in Motion tour.
 However, the brief close-up shots of their then-touring drummer Ralph Cooper were filmed at The Forum in a separate concert.

+In addition to Lonely Is the Night, the music video of "One More Chance" also used the same stage design and venue.